odoochain/wodoo-images/cronjobs/README.txt

 To debug a job:

-odoo runbash cronjobshell
+odoo runbash cronjobs run <jobname>
-run.py <name of job>